symious/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/FairScheduler.md

     * **reservation**: indicates to the `ReservationSystem` that the queue's resources is available for users to reserve.
 This only applies for leaf queues.
 A leaf queue is not reservable if this property isn't configured.

+    * **nodeLabels**: a set of strings that defines the node labels for the queue.
+If node labels are enabled, a queue will only schedule containers on nodes with matching labels.
+A queue can have zero or more labels.
+A node is allowed to have at most a single label.
+A node matches a queue if the node's label is a member of the queue's set of labels.
+A queue's label set must be a strict subset of its parent's label set.
+If a queue has no labels configured, it will inherit its labels from its nearest ancestor that has labels configured.
+There are two special values for node labels: "*" and "-".
+If a queue's label set contains "*", then it will match with any node, regardless of the node's label or lack thereof.
+If the root queue has no label set configured, the root queue's label defaults to "*".
+If a queue's label set contains only "-", then the queue will only match nodes that have no label.
+All queues will match a node that has no label, regardless of the queues' label sets or lack thereof.

 * **User elements**: which represent settings governing the behavior of individual users.
 They can contain a single property: maxRunningApps, a limit on the number of running apps for a particular user.

 * **A userMaxAppsDefault element**: which sets the default running app limit for any users whose limit is not otherwise specified.